paulaamaya/notes/c.md

 }
 ```

-They keyword `extern` also tells the compiler to look for their declaration "somehwere else", such as a `.h` file.
+They keyword `extern` also tells the compiler to look for their declaration "somewhere else", such as a `.h` file.
 This is the correct way of calling these variables.

 **`static`** Preserve block-exit values of variables.
 When applied to external identifiers, these restric their scope to the file where they are defined only.
 This enhances program security by providing a form of privacy.